Herrmann's catalyst

 Herrmann's catalyst is an organopalladium compound that is a popular catalyst for the Heck reaction.
 It is a yellow air-stable solid that is soluble in organic solvents.
 Under conditions for catalysis, the acetate group is lost and the Pd-C bond undergoes protonolysis, giving rise to a source of "PdP(o\-tol)3".

+Preparation

 The complex is made by reaction of tris(o-tolyl)phosphine with palladium(II) acetate:

+Related compounds

 Many analogues of Hermann's catalyst have been developed, e.g. palladacycles obtained from 2-aminobiphenyl.